wcgordon1/TustinRecruiting/src/content/jobs/tr-technical-support-engineer-alhambra-tech-zjslb7.md

 ---
 position: Technical Support Engineer
 description: >-
-  ## Position Overview

-  Join our dynamic team as a Technical Support Engineer, where you'll work on-site with a leading MarTech company in Alhambra, CA. This role offers a unique opportunity to be at the forefront of technology, providing essential support for marketing platforms, analytics companies, and automation tools.
-  You will be part of a specialized team of 3-5 engineers, working within standard business hours, and will occasionally travel to nearby major cities to expand your expertise and network.
+  Position Overview Join our dynamic team as a Technical Support Engineer, where you'll work onsite with a leading MarTech company in Alhambra, CA. This role offers a unique opportunity to be at the forefront of technology, providing essential support for marketing platforms, analytics companies, and automation tools.
+You will be part of a specialized team of 35 engineers, working within standard business hours, and will occasionally travel to nearby major cities to expand your expertise and network.
+Key Responsibilities  Technical Support:

-  ## Key Responsibilities

-  - **Technical Support**: Provide high-quality support to resolve technical issues related to marketing technologies and platforms.

-  - **Troubleshooting**: Diagnose and troubleshoot software and hardware problems effectively.

-  - **System Monitoring**: Utilize tools s...
+  Provide highquality support to resolve technical issues related to marketing technologies and platforms.
+Troubleshooting: Diagnose and troubleshoot software and hardware problems effectively.
+System Monitoring: Utilize tools s...
 location: 'Alhambra, CA'
 team: Software
 schedule: Standard Business Hours